 One of our clients was a baby whose illness quickly went from diarrhea to a life threatening infection of the brain lining called meningitis.
 The Salmonella bacteria had traveled from the colon to the brain when the baby became septic (bacteria travels throughout the body in the blood).
 The little one’s brain swelled, and he endured multiple surgeries.
 It is likely that there is permanent brain damage.

-Attorneys Fred Pritzker and Brendan Flaherty handled this case.
-They help people throughout the United States, and our law firm is not paid unless you win.
-You can contact Fred and Brendan for a free consultation: 1-888-377-8900.
+Attorney Fred Pritzker and his team handled this case.
+Fred helps people throughout the United States, and our law firm is not paid unless you win.
+You can contact Fred for a free consultation: 1-888-377-8900.

-Below is a picture of Brendan with one of his children.
-Our passion comes from our belief that all people, even newborns, deserve justice.
+Our passion comes from our belief that all people, including newborn babies, deserve justice.

 Infants who developed neurological complications as a result of meningitis had significant mortality and adverse long-term neurodevelopment outcome, including mental retardation, seizures, visual impairments, and hydrocephalus.